Patent2net/P2N-Docker/README.md

 ### P2N special features
 * Centos image with P2N automatically installed
 * user p2n (no passwd)
 * vsftpd pointing to p2n homedir for file interactions between your machine and P2N's using File Transport Protocol.
 [FileZilla] (https://filezilla-project.org/) is a good client.
-Use 127.0.0.1 address with user p2n
+Use 127.0.0.1 address with user p2n.
+Hence, DATA stuff can be acceded by FTP.
 * RUN_P2N scripts starts a flask server to provide a standalone web server and serves P2N functions and files.
 See http://localhost:5000
 * Patent2Net now integrate an user interface to enter request instead of creating cql file...
 And Read the doc...
+* Update is operated using the "UPDATE" button.
+Silly, ins't it?
-* opens a bash shell (use P2N_Bash.bat scripts)
+* opens a bash shell (use P2N_Bash.bat scripts) on this docker machine assuming you know what you do...
 ### P2N essential features covered
 * Patent2Net interface you to [European Patent Organisation](https://www.epo.org/) worldwide database to gather patent documents set in answer to your requests
 * Patent2Net interface several software to build indicators and help analyse: [Datatable] (https://datatables.net/), [Pivot table] (https://pivottable.js.org/examples/)